CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 The Servant of the Lord has mastery over the heavens.
 Whatever the Church binds on the earth is bound in the heavens.

 Then comes the earth.
 Christ plants the heavens and then lays the foundations of the earth.
 The promise to Abraham is that his Seed shall be as the “sand which is upon the sea shore.”
 God created the earth, its peoples, and its resources.
 The earth and its peoples belong to God, not to Satan.
-“The earth is the Lord’s, and the fulness thereof; the world, and they that dwell therein” (Psalms 24:1).
+“The earth is the Lord’s, and the fullness thereof; the world, and those who dwell therein” (Psalms 24:1).

 The Lord God has determined that the Presence of His Christ shall fill not only the heavens (the “stars”), but also the earth (the “sand which is upon the sea shore”).
 Christ shall cause the will of God to be performed perfectly in the earth as well as in the heavens.
 The nations will learn righteousness, truth, and worship when Christ comes.